-Methodologically, we follow the hedonic pricing approach, using housing rents to infer willingness to pay.
-This method has in the past been used to gauge the impact of environmental factors (Chay and Greenstone, 2005; Currie, Davis, Greenstone and Walker, 2015), riots (Collins and Margo, 2007), armed conflict (Besley and Mueller, 2012), store locations (Pope and Pope, 2015), and crime (Linden and Rockoff, 2008; Pope, 2008b; Congdon-Hohman, 2013).
-In contrast to our approach, most prior studies use prices (rather than rents) with the idea of quantifiying the capitalized effect of permanent disamenities (e.g. road infrastructure, airport, etc.).
-In our context, using rents is more apropriate given the transitory nature of the amenity shocks we are interested in and the fact that rents respond to market conditions more quickly than housing prices (Rosen and Smith, 1983).
-Indeed, we look not only at short-lived openings of asylum centers but also at their ethnic composition, which varies over time - often from one month to another.
+Table A1 also shows that, in contrast to our approach, most prior studies use housing prices (rather than rents) with the idea of quantifying the capitalized effect of permanent disamenities.
+Instead, following Saiz (2003) and Saiz (2007), we use housing rents.
+In our context, using rents is more appropriate given the transitory nature of the amenity shocks we are interested in and the fact that rents respond to market conditions more quickly than housing prices (Rosen and Smith, 1983).
+Indeed, we look not only at short-lived openings of asylum centers but also at their ethnic composition, which varies over time - often from one month to another.3